5 Tips for Creating Good Habits While Toilet Training Your Child

 Toilet training is an important developmental milestone for children and is one of the first steps to becoming more self-sufficient.
 However, toilet training can be challenging for both children and their families.

-The following tips will help your child create good, lasting habits and avoid future bowel and bladder problems.
+The following tips from a physical therapist will help your child create good, lasting habits and avoid future bowel and bladder problems.

 1. Wait for it!

 Bowel and bladder development occurs around 18 months of age.
 Starting toilet training too early can create frustration and lead to poor habits or avoidance of toilet training altogether.
 It can also lead to bowel and bladder problems such as urinary incontinence, bedwetting, urinary tract infections, and constipation.